Batla House encounter case: 2010 Varanasi bombing

-Mumbai Police investigations after the 2010 Varanasi bombing, indicated that Pakistan-based Bhatkal brothers, Riyaz and Iqbal, the chiefs of the Indian Mujahideen (IM) being the brains behind the explosion, which was carried out by Shahnawaz presently based both in Dubai and Pakistan.
+Mumbai Police investigations after the 2010 Varanasi bombing, indicated that Pakistan-based Bhatkal brothers, Riyaz and Iqbal, the chiefs of the terrorist outfit 'Indian Mujahideen' (IM) being the brains behind the explosion, which was carried out by Shahnawaz presently based both in Dubai and Pakistan.
 He is the brother of IM Root terrorist Mohammed Saif, who was arrested in the Batla House encounter.
 Shahnawaz along with Khalid, Abu Rashid, and Bada Sajid or Mohammed Sajid had fled to Nepal after the encounter.
 Shahnawaz was formerly a physician in a Lucknow Hospital and all four now hold Nepalese passports.

 In April 2017, the Ahmedabad Crime Branch stated that Bada Sajid was killed while fighting for ISIS in Syria.

 Conviction of Ariz Khan

 A Delhi Court on Monday, 15 March 2021, awarded the death penalty to convict Ariz Khan alias Junaid in the matter relating to the Batla House encounter of 2008.
 Additional Sessions Judge Sandeep Yadav awarded the death sentence after observing it to be a rarest of the rare case.
 The Court also imposed a fine of Rs.
 11 lakh on the convict, out of which Rs.
 10 lakhs are directed to be given to the family of deceased Inspector MC Sharma.